Avzgui/C.C.S/README.md

 ## Description

-This project was made in collaboration with Matthis GACIARZ and Samir AKNINE of the University Claud Bernard Lyon 1 (FRANCE).
+This project was made in collaboration with Matthis GACIARZ and Samir AKNINE of the University Claude Bernard Lyon 1 (FRANCE).

 It's a Java application made to simulate the behavior of connected cars moving in a road network.